Patisson4/AnecdoteExtension/README.md

 ## Features

-Read jokes from rzhunemogu.ru after launching VS Code and like your favorite.
+Read jokes from [rzhunemogu.ru](http://rzhunemogu.ru) after launching VS Code and like your favorite.
-You can reread the jokes you like by clicking on the widget in the status bar or by calling the command.
+You can then read jokes you liked by clicking on the widget in the status bar or by calling the command.

 ## Known Issues